Dandragu99/tartas-frontend/README.md

 ![AI Chatbot](docs/images/Bakery-5.png)

-> Screenshots are available in the repository media section / documentation folder.
+> Additional screenshots are available in the `docs/images` folder.

 ---